 Cirrhosis is scarring of the liver and poor liver function.
 It is the last stage of chronic liver disease.

-Hepatorenal syndrome occurs when there is a decrease in kidney function in a person with a severe liver disorder.
-Because less urine is removed from the body, nitrogen-containing waste products build up in the bloodstream (azotemia).
+Hepatorenal syndrome occurs when the kidneys stop working well in people with serious liver problems.
+Less urine is removed from the body, so waste products that contain nitrogen build up in the bloodstream ( azotemia ).

 Risk factors include:

 - Blood pressure that falls when a person rises or suddenly changes position (orthostatic hypotension)

 - Use of medicines called diuretics ("water pills")

 - Gastrointestinal bleeding

 - Recent abdominal fluid tap (paracentesis)

 - Abdominal swelling due to fluid (called ascites, a symptom of liver disease)

 - Muscle jerks